 First, we take the cards and break down the number into tens and ones using dry-erase markers.
 Then we use base ten blocks to build the numbers.

-You can see there is many versions of this game, including 6 color-coded sets with two levels.
+You can see there are many versions of this game, including 6 color-coded sets with two levels.
 (The orange and purple sets are an easier option.)
+We like to write in the base ten numbers and use base ten blocks to build the numbers, adding a level of hands-on fun.

 Grab all this easy-to-prep and learning-filled fun here for a great price!